rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

 ## FFI to high-order JS functions

-High oder function means callback can be another function, for example, suppose JS has a map function as below:
+High order function means callback can be another function, for example, suppose JS has a map function as below:

 ```js